smarttested/smartassert/README.md

 Assert.assertEquals("Incorrect decimal scale!", 1, decimal.scale());
 ```

-In this case test will fail on first assertion once provided object is not positive, but after test you don't know whether test has right scale!
+In this case test will fail on first assertion once provided object is not positive, but after test you don't know whether test object has right scale!
 Another words, **second assert is not performed**.
 To solve this issue you might do something like:

 ```java
 BigDecimal decimal = BigDecimal.valueOf(-0.05);